Call Today! Free Immediate Response (818) 781-1570

 Lewd or lascivious conduct means any touching of the child's body with the specific intent of sexual arousal of either party.

-It is not necessary for bare skin to be touched, it could even include touching through their clothes.
+Touching bare skin is not necessary; it could even include touching through their clothes.
 Contact our Los Angeles criminal defense law firm for more information.

 Is Penal Code 288.4 a Misdemeanor or Felony Crime?